3Blocks-net/docs-pecunity-io/OctoToken/octotoken.md

 ## Utility
 Utilities of the $OCTO token:
-- Governance: Decide over proposals, parameters of the product like fees and distribution of the Treasury
+- **Governance** - Engage in the decision-making process by voting on proposals and setting key product parameters, such as fee structures and the allocation of Treasury funds.
-- Access to special products and services
+- **Exclusive Access** - Gain privileged entry to unique products and services, along with early opportunities to access highly advantageous offerings.
-- Pay fees in Octo SmartWallet: Fees can be payed
+- **Fee Payment** - Utilize the $OCTO Token for transaction fees within the Octo SmartWallet, bypassing the need for blockchain-specific tokens.
-- Buy and sell strategies: To buy and sell Strategies you need the Token
+- **Buy/sell strategies** - The $OCTO Token is essential for purchasing and selling strategic investment plans.
-- Participation Incentives: Active users get DFI from the Treasury
+- **Participation Incentives** - Active participants receive Decentralized Finance (DFI) rewards distributed from the Treasury.
-- Token burn: Special Mechanisms burn token to make them even more valuable
+- **Token burn** - Implement specialized mechanisms that periodically reduce the token supply, thereby increasing its scarcity and potential value.